Sometimes your colleagues come to you and ask for a favor to simplify their tasks by offering new tools.

-Synchronizing files among several destinations is one of the tasks that almost every computer engineer have to do these days.
+Synchronizing files among several destinations is one of the tasks that almost every computer engineer has to do these days.

-Although a simple copy/paste operation may be a working solution but increased number of files and their growing size has made it the worst option.
+Although a simple copy/paste operation may be a working solution increased number of files and their growing size have made it the worst option.

 Nowadays, software tools like Microsoft’s SyncToy brought a simple synchronization framework to the previous copy/paste old habit with more efficiency.
-Although SyncToy is free to use but it only supports Windows OS and works on its respective file system.
+Although SyncToy is free to use it only supports Windows OS and works on its respective file system.

 For what I was asked to do, I need a tool that could be scheduled for file transfer between Windows directories and FTP servers.
-There are lots of tools on the Internet that can do such a task using an internal scheduling engine with suitable GUI but they are not free and you have to pay for them.
+There are lots of tools on the Internet that can do such a task using an internal scheduling engine with a suitable GUI but they are not free and you have to pay for them.

 If you are a computer expert and you can handle some simple configuration parameters, CyberKiko has provided a light and free package called FTPSync that could be scheduled using Windows Task Scheduler.
-FTPSync has a GUI that only shows activity of the software and you have to set configuration parameters using an INI file.
+FTPSync has a GUI that only shows the activity of the software and you have to set configuration parameters using an INI file.

-Although this way of configuring a software is not very easy but the on-line documentation and the sample configuration files are enough to have a better understanding of how it works.
+Although this way of configuring the software is not very easy the online documentation and the sample configuration files are enough to have a better understanding of how it works.